vpavlenko/study-music/talks/f0/02_analysis.md

 - What's the correct way to merge files given tempo stuff and some other discrepances?

+## Singing

+Can we sing something on this meeting?

 # Obsolete notes

 ## Install omnizart